georgegeorgitsis/my-football/README.md

 ### Structure
 The structure of My Football is quite simple.
 It consists of 2 entities, a `Team` and a `Player`.
-Each Player is randomly created and is having a string name, string surname, int age, string position, int skillset and a bool leader.
+Each Player is randomly created and is having a string name, string surname, int age, string position, int skillset and a flag captain.
 Each Team is created for the genetic algorithm purposes and is having a formation.

 ### Player